burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 11. Uncontrollable memory allocations in a program that should work for a long time and during runtime require extra memory allocation may lead to memory fragmentation and other problems.

 The interpretable language is excellent for prototyping, and the project, in that case, interpreter infrastructure will leverage into C/C++ libraries implicitly.
-But any interpreter, any user space algorithm in it, can be beaten by C++/ASM implementation both in used memory and compute time on the same hardware.
+But any interpreter, any most user space algorithm in it, can be beaten already by C++/ASM implementation both in used memory and compute time on the same hardware.
 At least be aware of that.

 ## Downsides of C/C++